skyfox69/jsapi/README.md

 ```

 The names and types of API components can be strings or symbols.
 All options
-except `type` can also be defined inside a block, for example:
+except `type` can also be defined inside the block, for example:

 ```ruby
   parameter 'foo', type: 'string', existence: true